ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 ''''''''''''''''''''''''''''''

 Variables track the flow of grain C and N to food and of all other plant pools, including live stem C and N, to litter, and to biofuel feedstock.
-A fraction (determined by the :math:`biofuel\_harvfrac`, defined in Table 26.3) of leaf/livestem C and N from bioenergy crops is removed at harvest for biofuels
+A fraction (determined by the :math:`biofuel\_harvfrac`, defined in :numref:`Table Plant functional type (PFT) parameters for harvested fraction of leaf/livestem for bioenergy production`) of leaf/livestem C and N from bioenergy crops is removed at harvest for biofuels
 (Equations :eq:`25.9`, :eq:`25.10`, :eq:`25.12`, and :eq:`25.13`),
 with the remaining portions going to the litter pools (Equations :eq:`20.14)`, :eq:`25.11`, and :eq:`25.14`).
 Putting live stem C and N into the litter and biofuel pools is in contrast to the approach for unmanaged PFTs which